agarg2008/spark-intro/README.md

 # spark-intro
 This is an attempt to list down resources to make it easier to engage with [Spark](https://spark.apache.org/ "Spark Homepage").
+You can download it from [here](https://spark.apache.org/downloads.html).

 You may ask why do I need to learn just another framework for 'Big Data' processing when I know Hadoop?
 To quote from its [Wikipedia entry](http://en.wikipedia.org/wiki/Apache_Spark)
 >In contrast to Hadoop's two-stage disk-based MapReduce paradigm, Spark's in-memory primitives provide performance up to 100 times faster for certain applications.